 The alternative is scheduled sex.
 You plan to do it on Monday nights, Saturday mornings, or whenever.
 But not only is this the direct opposite of spontaneity, but it also has the potential of being boring, even if the number of “events” actually increases.
 And if the appropriate time arrives and one or both parties are not in the mood, then it’s no fun for anybody.

 The solution – Celebration Sex!
 The couple keeps the random sex going.
 Sometimes it happens, sometimes it doesn’t.
 But then they add to that: sex on Presidents Day, sex on Groundhog Day, birthdays, anniversaries, Labor Day…..Couples can choose the holidays ahead of time or as they approach.
 And if you pick different ones every year, it won’t seem planned or routine.
 Everybody wins!
 Sex becomes an event for all seasons!

 You can call it whatever you want; Beyond Burgers, Impossible Burgers, both trademark names of their respective “plant burger”.
-And you can tout that it tastes more like meat that other non-meat patties.
+And you can tout that it tastes more like meat than other non-meat patties.
 But it’s a veggie burger, people.
 No more, no less.

 Side note: Why are people who are so against eating animals always trying to find things to eat that taste just like animals?